jenkins-x-plugins/jx-admin/docs/cmd/jx-admin_create.md

       --bucket-repo string           the bucket URL to store repository artifacts --bucket-reports string        the bucket URL to store reports.
-If not specified default to te logs bucket --canary                       enables Canary deployment of apps by default -c, --cluster string               configures the cluster name --dev-git-kind string          The kind of git server for the development environment --dev-git-url string           The git URL of the development environment if you are creating a remote staging/production cluster.
+If not specified default to te logs bucket --canary                       enables Canary deployment of apps by default --chart string                 the chart name to use to install the git operator (default "jx-labs/jx-git-operator") --chart-version string         override the helm chart version used for the git operator -c, --cluster string               configures the cluster name --dev-git-kind string          The kind of git server for the development environment --dev-git-url string           The git URL of the development environment if you are creating a remote staging/production cluster.
 If specified this will create a Pull Request on the development cluster
       --dir string                   The directory used to create the development environment git repository inside.
 If not specified a temporary directory will be used
-  -d, --domain string                configures the domain name -e, --env string                   The name of the remote environment to create
+  -d, --domain string                configures the domain name
-      --env-git-owner string         the git owner (organisation or user) used to own the git repositories for the environments
+      --dry-run                      if enabled just display the helm command that will run but don't actually do anything -e, --env string                   The name of the remote environment to create --env-git-owner string         the git owner (organisation or user) used to own the git repositories for the environments
       --env-git-public               enables or disables whether the environment repositories should be public